 What happens if I’m arrested because I failed to appear in court?

-If a police officer fulfills your court orders and arrest you, you’ll be placed in jail until you’re able to pay your bond.
+If a police officer fulfills your court orders and arrests you, you’ll be placed in jail until you’re able to pay your bond.
 This bond charge will equal the fines of your original charges plus your failure to appear charges.
 In cases where you’re facing a felony charge, failure to appear warrants will have your bond set to $0.00, meaning you have no right to jail release.

-What if my court date was for a felony or a first degree misdemeanor?
+What if my court date was for a felony or a first-degree misdemeanor?

 While all failure to appear charges should be treated with the utmost seriousness, if you were being tried for charges of a higher degree and classification, FTA charges will come with more consequences.
-According to Florida Statute 843.15 (b) you’ll automatically be convicted of any third degree felony or first degree misdemeanor charges.
+According to Florida Statute 843.15 (b), you’ll automatically be convicted of any third-degree felony or first-degree misdemeanor charges.

 On top of that,